Repost from 2015. Edited, updated, and corrected.

 God told me, the Bible told me, my friends and family told me, and the opposition of the world told me, that I was in the right box.
-Every once in a while I would take one step outside the box and experience a bit of “other-boxedness.”
-After every foray into the world outside the Christian box, I would return to the safety of the box.
+Every once in a while, I would take one step outside the box and experience a bit of “other-boxedness.”
+However, after every foray into the world outside the Christian box, I would return to the safety of the box.

-This is the way I lived my life for five decades.
+This is the way I lived my life for almost fifty years.
 Then one day, I decided to take more than one step outside of the box.
 I haltingly, tentatively took a few steps, staying close enough to the box that I could run back if I needed to.

 Over time, I wandered farther and farther away from the box.
 I found all kinds of things that were not in the box I was in.
 I was confronted with data, beliefs, ideologies, facts, and practices that I had never heard of.
 I was uncertain about what I should make of these new-found things.

 I talked to fellow box-keepers about this.
 They cautioned me about wandering outside of the box.
-Nothing good happens outside of the box, Bruce.
+Bruce, nothing good happens outside of the box, they told me.
 Everything we need for life and godliness is right here in the box.
 We even have a manual that tells us how to live in the box.

 But it wasn’t.
 My mind was filled with thoughts of all the wonders I found outside the box.
 Things that people in my box said were bad for me; things that they were sure would ruin me.
 They told me that The box was all I needed.
 They feared I was becoming a wanderlust.